 Job Retention scheme – Flexible Furlough

 Employers should now be aware that the current Job Retention (Furlough) Scheme has come to an end.
-From 1st July, a new Flexible Furlough scheme was launched to replace it, offering employers far greater flexibility.
+From 1st July, a new Flexible Furlough scheme did replace it, offering employers far greater flexibility.

 An employer’s dilemma

-The government recognised this, and the new flexible furlough scheme was born.
+The government eventually came to recognise this, and the new flexible furlough scheme was born.

 What are the key differences?